kemitchell/unshorten-pinboard-urls.js/README.md

-A short script that iterates your Pinboard.in bookmarks, replacing posts with shortened t.co, bit.ly, and other shortened URLS, with identical posts with the fully resolved, unshortened URL.
+A short script that iterates your Pinboard.in bookmarks, deleting shortened t.co, bit.ly, and other shortened URLS, and replacing them with fully resolved, unshortened URLs.

 ```bash
 npm install --global unshorten-pinboard-urls